a-narayan/a-narayan-old.github.io/opportunities.md

 permalink: /opportunities/

-description: The UBC DAIS Lab is recruiting researchers and students for research projects in data analytics, machine learning and process control.
+description: UBC IDSL is recruiting researchers and students for research projects in data science, machine learning, and intelligent systems.

 ---